 The decision to put your prices on your site is a strategic one for your business.
 In some ways it can make you feel vulnerable.

-Ask yourself: What does my prospective customer want and need?
+Ask yourself: What does my prospective client want and need?

 Studies have shown the consumers want to see prices of products and services.
 Even a price range is sufficient.
 But many business owners have reasons why they prefer to not include pricing.